 If you are getting a divorce, you might overlook the opportunity to divide your spouse's pension during the financial settlement.
 A pension is an asset and can often be one of the biggest, aside from the family home so if you miss this in the settlement, it can have a significant impact.

 There are three options when apportioning a pension and it is important that you look at the benefits and drawbacks of each of these options with a specialist Divorce Solicitor before you decide how to proceed.

-The three options are: Pension Offsetting, Earmarking and Sharing.
+The 3 options: Pension Offsetting, Pension Earmarking and Pension Sharing.

 Pension offsetting used to be the most common option when apportioning a pension in a divorce.
 In simple terms, the value of the pension is offset against another asset.
 This can cause an issue when the pension is the biggest asset though and there is nothing else to offset the value against.